Acevatex/Crypto-Mod-1.20/README.md

 ## Installation

-1. Download and install Minecraft Forge (if not already installed).
+1. Download and install Minecraft Fabric (if not already installed).
-2. Download the Minecraft Crypto Mod from [GitHub](https://github.com/username/repo).
+2. Download the Minecraft Crypto Mod from [CurseForge](https://www.curseforge.com/minecraft) or [Modrinth](https://modrinth.com/).
 3. Copy the mod JAR file into the 'mods' folder of your Minecraft installation.
 4. Launch Minecraft with the Forge profile.